-We present the spatial road transport CO2 emissions for Luxembourg from 2014-2022 in Figure 1.2 High emissions are indicated in red and lower emissions in yellow.
-Emissions are concentrated around Luxembourg city and border regions with France.
-The impact of COVID-19 can be seen in a drop in emissions from 2019 to 2020.
-Emissions in 2021 and 2022 stay consistently below pre-pandemic values.
+Figure 1: CO2 emissions from road transport for Luxembourg, 2016-2021 of COVID-19 can be seen in a drop in emissions from 2019 to 2020.
+Emissions in 2021 stay consistently below pre-pandemic values.
 The reduction in CO2 emissions is directly related to a reduction in fuel consumption, i.e., a shift in mobility patterns.
 This shift may be attributed to various factors.
 We are interested in the effect of free public transport, which is one potential source.
-Another likely source for the variation in CO2 emissions is an increase in working from home and fewer commuting trips.
+Another likely source for the variation in CO2 emissions is an increase in the number people working from home and fewer commuting trips.